lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial5/tutorial.rst

     atom_style full

     read_data silica.data

+.. admonition:: If you are using LAMMPS-GUI
+    :class: gui

+    To begin this tutorial, select ``Start Tutorial 5`` from the ``Tutorials`` menu of LAMMPS--GUI and follow the instructions.
+    The editor should display the following content corresponding to **relax.lmp**

 So far, the input is very similar to what was seen in the previous tutorials.
 Some basic parameters are defined (``units`` and ``atom_style``),